igorcafe/jail.sh/README.md

 # jail.sh

-`jail.sh` is a small Bash wrapper around Bubblewrap (`bwrap`) for running a command in a minimal, isolated filesystem and environment.
+`jail.sh` is a small Bash sandbox tool based on Bubblewrap (`bwrap`) for running a command in a minimal, isolated filesystem and environment.

 ## Security Notice